Aaron Curry (American football): Playing career

-2009 NFL Draft
+Pre-draft

 Curry was widely believed to be the best linebacker available in the 2009 NFL Draft.
 Considered a "safe pick", he was even in the debate for the No. 1 pick overall—which would've made him the first linebacker selected first overall since Aundray Bruce in 1988.
 ESPN's Mel Kiper, Jr. compared Curry to Keith Bulluck.

-Curry was drafted fourth overall by the Seattle Seahawks in the 2009 NFL Draft.
-He was the highest drafted linebacker since LaVar Arrington went second overall in the 2000 NFL Draft to the Washington Redskins, and the highest Wake Forest Demon Deacon since Norm Snead went second overall to the Washington Redskins in the 1961 NFL Draft.

 Seattle Seahawks

+Curry was selected in the first round with the fourth overall pick by the Seattle Seahawks in the 2009 NFL draft.
+He was the highest drafted linebacker since LaVar Arrington went second overall in the 2000 NFL draft to the Washington Redskins, and the highest Wake Forest Demon Deacon since Norm Snead went second overall to the Washington Redskins in the 1961 NFL draft.

 On August 8, 2009, Curry signed a six-year, $60 million contract including $34 million guaranteed, the most money ever guaranteed to a non-quarterback rookie in NFL history.

 Curry became the starting strongside linebacker for the Seahawks immediately.
 In his first career game against the St. Louis Rams he recorded four tackles.
 He recorded his first career sack against Chicago Bears quarterback Jay Cutler in week 3.

 In 2009, Curry recorded 61 tackles and 2 sacks, and in 2010, he compiled 73 tackles and 3.5 sacks.
 In 2011, he lost his starting position to rookie K. J. Wright after just two starts.
 Since he failed to meet the expectations of a high draft pick, Curry is widely considered to be a draft bust.

 Oakland Raiders

-Curry was traded to the Oakland Raiders on October 12, 2011, in exchange for a seventh-round draft pick in 2012 and a conditional pick in 2013, a salary dump.
+Curry was traded to the Oakland Raiders on October 12, 2011, in exchange for a seventh-round draft pick in 2012 and a conditional pick in 2013.
 On November 16, 2012, Curry was fined $23,625 for two offenses against the Baltimore Ravens.

 On November 20, 2012, Curry was waived by the Oakland Raiders after spending all but two weeks of the 2012 season on the physically unable to perform (PUP) list.